If your water comes to you from a water company, you’re on the right page.

 If you don’t have enough water I can suggest a few ideas for you to look into.

 - You can consider pushing the limits and using a higher Minimum available GPM than I recommend in the table above.
-If want to try using a higher flow than recommended above, then go to http://irrigationtutorials.com/faq/increase-irrigation-gpm.htm for full instructions on how to proceed.
+If you want to try using a higher flow than recommended above, then go to https://irrigationtutorials.com/faq/increase-irrigation-gpm.htm for full instructions on how to proceed.

 - Another option is to use drip irrigation for shrub areas.
 With drip irrigation you only water the area the plant foliage actually covers.
 Therefore, if the plants only cover half the actual ground area, you only need half the water.